Brunocds/cleaning-robot/README.md

 * Data analysis and treatment using Excel.
 * Study and application of numerical methods for filtering and interpolating data.

+All the developed codes are generical and can be used to any water mirror.

 ## Documentation

 The documentation of this project is divided in three folders:

-__[reports]__(https://github.com/Brunocds/cleaning-robot/tree/master/reports): this folder contains a detailed documentation, explaining in depth the obtaining process of the necessary files to run the codes and the analysis and results of the project.
+* __(reports)__[https://github.com/Brunocds/cleaning-robot/tree/master/reports]: this folder contains a detailed documentation, explaining in depth the obtaining process of the necessary files to run the codes and the analysis and results of the project.
-__[developed-codes]__(https://github.com/Brunocds/cleaning-robot/tree/master/developed-codes): this folder contains all the developed codes during the project and a briefly explanation of each one.
+* __(developed-codes)__[https://github.com/Brunocds/cleaning-robot/tree/master/developed-codes]: this folder contains all the developed codes during the project and a briefly explanation of each one.
-__[files-to-be-read]__: this folder contains the files I utilized in the project.
+* __(files-to-be-read)__[https://github.com/Brunocds/cleaning-robot/tree/master/files-to-be-read]: this folder contains the files I utilized in the project.
 The results of the use of these files are discussed in the files inside the reports folder.

 ## Operational Structure